How to read financial statements of a company?

 Here is the Income statement of Asian paints for the Year 2016-17:

-Here are few points that you should note form the income statement of Asian Paints:
+Here are a few points that you should note form the income statement of Asian Paints:

 - The difference in total income and total expenses gives EBITDA.